A private Merewether cul-de-sac reveals an architectural dream

-In 2018, the Bowden's came across this north facing 750sqm parcel of land, tucked away on a very private cul-de-sac with views spanning all the way to Stockton.
+In 2018, Peter came across this north facing 750sqm parcel of land, tucked away on a very private cul-de-sac with views spanning all the way to Stockton.

 Now this block wasn’t for the faint hearted.
 It had already had 5 Development Applications lodged by previous owners, yet never reached Construction Certificate stage.
-Not only was the block covered in lantana and thick growth, it also sits on a 50deg gradient and has a mine shaft running underneath it.
+Not only was the block covered in lantana and thick growth, it also sits on a 50 degree gradient, with a mine shaft running underneath it.

-With their engineering backgrounds, the Bowden's immediately saw the potential and knew they would be the ones to conquer the build.
+With their engineering backgrounds, the Bowden's immediately saw the potential and knew they would be the ones to conquer the site.

 “The architects were great,” exclaims Diana.
-“We used Daniel Bush from SDA and told him we wanted to use as much of the land as possible, which is exactly what he’s done.
+“We used Daniel Bush from SDA and told him we wanted to use as much of the land as possible, which is exactly what he did.
 We didn’t want to cut too much into the slope so that’s why it’s been designed the way it has.”

-The design itself took approximately 6 months, with a few revisions along the way, to cut down costs.
-The approval process was the most frustrating and lengthy process and took a year.
+The design itself took approximately 6 months, with few revisions along the way to cut down costs.
+The year long approval process was the most frustrating and lengthy process.

-“The Council needed a lot of detail such as geotechnical information and slope stability.
-The Mine Subsidence Act changed in 2019, which meant that we needed to discuss remediation of the mine and grout fill the shaft so there would be no sediment issues.
-The house sits on piles which are drilled into sandstone, as does the retaining wall at the back of the block.”
+“The Council required a lot of detail, such as geotechnical data and slope stability information.
+The Mine Subsidence Act changed in 2019, which meant that we needed to discuss remediation of the mine and grout fill the shaft, so there would be no sediment issues.
+The house sits on piles which are drilled into rock shelf, as does the retaining wall at the back of the block.”

 What were the other design parameters you gave to the architect?